dblhlx/PyBSASeq/README.md

 #### Workflow
 1. SNP filtering
 2. Perform Fisher's exact test using the AD values of each SNP from both bulks.
 For each SNP, it would be a ltaSNP if its p-value is less than p1.
-In the meantime, simulated REF/ALT reads of each SNP is obtained via simulation under null hypothesis, and again Fisher's exact test is performed using the simulated AD values.
-For each SNP, it would be a ltaSNP if its p-value is less than p2; identification of ltaSNsP from the simulated dataset is for threshold calculation.
+In the meantime, simulated REF/ALT reads of each SNP is obtained via simulation under null hypothesis, and Fisher's exact test is also performed using the simulated AD values.
+For each SNP, it would be a ltaSNP if its p-value is less than p2.
+Identification of ltaSNPs from the simulated dataset is for threshold calculation.
 A file named "COMPLETE.txt" is writen in the working directory if Fisher's exact test is successful, and the results of Fisher's exact test are saved in a .csv file.
-The "COMPLETE.txt" file need to be deleted if startover is desired.
+The "COMPLETE.txt" file needs to be deleted if startover is desired.
 3. Threshold calculation.
-The results is save in the "threshold.txt" file.
-The "threshold.txt" file need to be deleted if startover is desired (e.g, if the sliding window size is changed).
+The results is saved in the "threshold.txt" file.
+The "threshold.txt" file needs to be deleted if startover is desired (e.g, if the sliding window size is changed).
 4. Plotting.

 #### Dataset